kimmykokonut/cpc-screenshots/README.md

 ## 📝 Notes

 Created for a specific url, you will need to alter code depending on differing content of other websites.

+The biggest challenges I faced were slower page loads due to animation and waiting for embedded iframes holding youtube videos and 3rd party widgets like EventBrite.
+Having to wait for specific iframes to load, or scrolling to the bottom of the page/top of the page made this too challenging for a generic website screenshot tool.
+Regardless, this can be used again for Cape Perpetua for documentation or other needs.

 ### Issues
 * pages to manual screenshot: